 We place a strong emphasis on research and development (R&D) at IFCA in order to maintain our competitive advantage.
-In FY2021, the Group invested approximately RM7.3 million in R&D activities to develop a Cloud-based platform for our core solutions, in line with global trends towards cloud computing and mobility.
+In FY2022, the Group invested approximately RM4.5 million in R&D activities to develop the latest mobile internet solutions, in line with global trends towards cloud computing and mobility.